ShaunaGordon/dragonlance/content/homebrew/death.md

 ## All Other Resurrection Spells

 All other resurrection spells require the soul to be willing and able to return from the procession of souls.
+Petitioners must coax the soul to return by going through the ritual.

+In addition to the material components required by the resurrection ritual, three petitioners plus the acting